AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 Remote access
 -------------

-The next tutorial, :doc`remotedata`, covers accessing the data from your own computer.
+The next tutorial, :doc:`remotedata`, covers accessing the data from your own computer.